• Read Time 6 min

 In our webinar, The CSM journey: How to carve your Customer Success career path, Peter Armaly, vice president of Customer Success at ESG, explores the specialized paths to growth in CS, the skills you’ll need, and how to take charge of your career.

-The webinar’s Q&A session uncovered a ton of tips and insights, including how to increase domain expertise, gauge employee engagement, and strengthen leadership skills beyond certifications.
+The webinar’s Q&A session uncovered a ton of tips and insights which you’ll find below the video recording, including how to increase domain expertise, gauge employee engagement, and strengthen leadership skills beyond certifications.

 Peter Armaly answers your Customer Success career path questions